MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/configure-trusted-roots-disallowed-certificates.md

 - **Independent configurability** The automatic update mechanism for trusted and untrusted certificates are independently configurable.
 Administrators can use the automatic update mechanism to download only the untrusted CTLs and manage their own list of trusted CTLs.
 For more information, see the [Registry settings modified]() section in this document.

 Automatic update functionality also can be disabled if necessary, although this isn't recommended.
-See [Event ID 8 — Automatic Root Certificates Update Configuration](https://learn.microsoft.com/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc734054(v=ws.10)?redirectedfrom=MSDN#turn-off-automatic-root-certificates-update) for more information.
+For more information, see [Event ID 8 — Automatic Root Certificates Update Configuration](https://learn.microsoft.com/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc734054(v=ws.10)?redirectedfrom=MSDN#turn-off-automatic-root-certificates-update) for more information.

 ## Configuration options